Skip to content

 The fascinating documentary is yet another step forward towards a fuller understanding of the diversity, origin and function of the microbiome.

-For related reading, you may also be interested to read Nutritional Therapist Kathy's take on the BBC's recent programme about gut bacteria and allergies.
+For related reading, you may also be interested to read our take on the BBC's programme about gut bacteria and allergies.